Devil’s Advocate: Why Your Strong Analytical Skills Are Just Not Enough

 A note on B-school selections: My article on B-school selection published in this site was one of the most debated one.
 In this changing environment of demand all the B-schools have realized that they have to constantly fine-tune their selection criteria so that the selected candidates have these required competencies or at least show capabilities to develop them.
 For long they have used only test results as proxy for aptitude, which is further a proxy for your capability to learn things taught in B-schools.
 But these tests are not independently sufficient to measure your creativity where extra-curricular activities come into picture.
 Your leadership skills, where position of responsibilities are better measured, consistency – your academic record, professionalism – quality of the work experience, non-verbal communication and presentation.
 B-schools differ in their approaches because of the domain of management that is strong in the institute or the way they want to project themselves in the market, eco students may be aware of the concept of signaling effect.
 All B-schools are moving in this direction where they give importance to other factors than just your exam scores (including IIM-C) so, the business world is changing, don’t lag behind!

-(The author is an HRM student at XLRI –Jamshedpur.
+(The author is an HRM alumnus of XLRI –Jamshedpur.
 A 99-percentiler in XAT, Anusheel is alumnus of MANIT-Bhopal.
 After graduation he worked for a leading oil & petroleum sector consultancy.
 He has profound interests in Training & coaching.
 Anusheel is also a freelance photographer and writer)

 Other Articles by Anusheel : XLRI – The B-School with a Social Heart